Property management

 Step 2

-Finding quality tenants takes effort and know-how
+Finding quality tenants takes time and expertise.

-Laws and regulations change regularly
+Laws and regulations evolve regularly

 Agency management: